TEST SPECIFICATION

 identifying supporting details

-deriving the meaning of words, phrases, sentences from the context
+deriving the meaning of words, phrases,

 understanding linear and non-linear texts